TriumphLLC/Blend4Web/doc_src/colors.rst

 Standard (non-HDR) images are always stored in non-linear color space where the darker components are encoded using more bits than the brighter ones.
 That means that a bigger RGB value corresponds to 0.5 of the real light intensity (a physical quantity called illuminance) - in the simplest case this value equals to 0.5 ^ (1/2.2) = 0.73.

-Overwise, 8 bit of information will not be enough to encode the light intensity.
+Otherwise, 8 bit of information will not be enough to encode the light intensity.
 This will result in incorrect rendering of darker tones.
 For example, dark  gradients will look stepped.

 Therefore, web browsers, as well as many other programs for viewing and manipulating images, work in non-linear space.
 However, 3D engines and renderers work in linear space, because it is the only correct way to represent light behavior in the real world.
 For example, the illuminance from two identical lamps exceeds the illuminance from one lamp exactly by two times.